 Taxation of Sole Proprietorships in Malaysia

-Updated on Tuesday 23rd May 2017
+Updated on Wednesday 23rd June 2021

-Rate this article 4 reviewsbased on
+Rate this article 12 reviewsbased on

 Malaysia offers plenty of possibilities for business ventures.
 Individuals can operate as sole traders, in a form of business called sole proprietorship.
-It represents the most traditional form of business available, is very easy to set up and has low maintenance costs.
+It represents the most traditional form of business available, is very easy to set up, and has low maintenance costs.
 Taxation of sole proprietorships in Malaysia is made according to a specific financial and legal framework.
 A detailed presentation on the requirements of sole proprietorship taxation can be provided to you by our company formation representatives in Malaysia.

-Our company formation specialists in Malaysia are willing to provide you with complete information on taxation of sole proprietorships.
+A number of expenses are eligible for tax deductions, such as accounting fees, rental for the premises of the company, legal fees, or sales advertisements.
+Our company formation specialists in Malaysia can provide you with complete information on taxation of sole proprietorships.